jsbaan/jsbaan.github.io/_posts/2021-02-26-introduction-to-bayesian-deep-learning0.md

 However, in Section 5 of the paper the authors provide evidence that specifying a vague prior, such as a simple Gaussian might actually not be such a bad idea.

-> "Vague Gaussian priors over parameters, when combined with a neural network architecture, induce a distribution over functions with useful inductive biases"
+> **"Vague Gaussian priors over parameters, when combined with a neural network architecture, induce a distribution over functions with useful inductive biases."**

-> "The distribution over functions controls the generalization properties of the model; the prior over parameters, in isolation, has no meaning."
+> **"The distribution over functions controls the generalization properties of the model; the prior over parameters, in isolation, has no meaning."**

 A vague prior combined with the functional form of a neural network results in a meaningful distribution in function space.
 The prior itself doesn't matter, but its effect on the resulting predictive distribution does.